Frequently Asked Questions about the CERN Open Hardware Licence

 distribute them more widely.
 The recipient of those sources of course

-has the right to make them available to the public.
+has the right to make them available to the public (unless you are

 Questions on licence compatibility